Venice: an open-air museum with a thousand-year tradition

-The Ducal Palace is the symbol of Venice and a treasure trove with some of the finest works in the world.
+The Doge's Palace is the symbol of Venice and a treasure trove with some of the finest works in the world.
 It bears witness to the political and art history of the city: from the prisons that Giacomo Casanova managed to escape from, with the secret itineraries and the Bridge of Sighs, to the majestic Chamber of the Great Council with Tintoretto's enormous painting of Paradise and the Chamber of the Scrutinio with the painting of the Battle of Lepanto.
 As one of the most visited museums in Italy, the Doge's Palace offers a long and fascinating journey through a thousand years of history in Venice.
 The admission ticket includes entry to the Correr Museum, the Archaeological Museum and the Marciana Library.
 It is possible to buy entrance tickets and book private museum visits directly online.

 Basilica of St. Mark's

 The symbol of Venice

 The majestic, evocative and startling emblem of the city of Venice, the Basilica of St. Mark's is visited every year by a great many tourists from all over the world.
 As a symbol of the city, it is in the top list of places you must visit while in Venice.
 Its fascinating architecture is a blend of Romanesque-Byzantine and Gothic styles.
 It is characterized by the five amazing domes recalling the typical structure of mosques.
 Byzantine gold mosaics cover the interior of the basilica, creating the setting for precious works and objects of immense value.
 Frescoes, marble finishing and bronze details turn the Basilica of St. Mark into sumptuous, rich architecture typical of the Venetian style.